7 signs your fridge freezer is on its last legs

 1. My food keeps going off before the use-by date

-- the motor is working overtime as condenser coils are too hot
+- Motor is working overtime as condenser coils are too hot

-2. Frost and ice is building up on my fridge walls
+3. Frost and ice are building up on my fridge walls

 You’re used to having to defrost your freezer, even though it can be a massive pain.
 But now you’re getting a similar build-up of ice in your fridge – whoever heard of defrosting a fridge?